mlinksva/_JBSC/content/courses/data_science/db/PostgreSQL.md

 </center>

 [pgAdmin](https://www.pgadmin.org/): the most popular and feature rich Open Source administration and development platform for PostgreSQL, the most advanced Open Source database in the world, is a great tool to use with PostgreSQL.
-It can be used through Docker with [dpage/pgadmin4:latest](https://hub.docker.com/r/dpage/pgadmin4/).

 Try it out locally!